 sibling paragraphs instead of one paragraph inside another; real

 browsers do this too.
+Do the same for <li>

-Scripts: JavaScript code embedded in a
+4-3 Scripts.
+JavaScript code embedded in a

 <script>